dessa-oss/Image-segmentation-tutorial/README.md

 More details of how it will work inside Foundations Atlas are provided under the `Configuration` section above in this document.

-## Run with full features of foundations atlas
+## Run with full features of Foundations Atlas

 Go inside the `code`directory and run the command below in your terminal (make sure you are in the foundations enviornment).
 ```python